-The "3" in the above is the "index" of the radical (the plural being "indices", pronounced "INN-duh-seez"); the "64" is "the argument of the radical", also called "the radicand".
-Since most radicals you see are square roots, the index is not included on square roots.
+The "3" in the radical above is called the "index" of the radical (the plural being "indices", pronounced "INN-duh-seez"); the "64" is "the argument of the radical", also called "the radicand".
+Perhaps because most of radicals you will see will be square roots, the index is not included on square roots.
 While " " would be technically correct, I've never seen it used.

-a square (second) root is written as
+a square (second) root is written as:

-a cube (third) root is written as
+a cube (third) root is written as:

-a fourth root is written as
+a fourth root is written as:

 a fifth root is written as:

-Note that the value of the simplified radical is positive.
-While either of +2 and –2 might have been squared to get 4, "the square root of four" is defined to be only the positive option, +2.
-When you solve the equation x2 = 4, you are trying to find all possible values that might have been squared to get 4.
-But when you are just simplifying the expression , the ONLY answer is "2"; this positive result is called the "principal" root.
+So, for instance, when we solve the equation x2 = 4, we are trying to find all possible values that might have been squared to get 4.
+But when we are just simplifying the expression , the ONLY answer is "2"; this positive result is called the "principal" root.
 (Other roots, such as –2, can be defined using graduate-school topics like "complex analysis" and "branch functions", but you won't need that for years, if ever.)

 Another way to do the above simplification would be to remember our squares.
 You probably already knew that 122 = 144, so obviously the square root of 144 must be 12.
 But my steps above show how you can switch back and forth between the different formats (multiplication inside one radical, versus multiplication of two radicals) to help in the simplification process.

 Neither of 24 and 6 is a square, but what happens if I multiply them inside one radical?

-This answer is pronounced as "five, root three".
-It is proper form to put the radical at the end of the expression.
+When writing an expression containing radicals, it is proper form to put the radical at the end of the expression.
 Not only is "" non-standard, it is very hard to read, especially when hand-written.
 Is the 5 included in the square root, or not?
 (In our case here, it's not.)